roman-milk/roman-milk.github.io/he-looked-like-me.md

  "I do.
 Wish I didn't.
 Soon."

  She nodded.
 "Thank you.
 Leave your number and address.
 We have to stay in touch."
-Report_Story #4